Mr-vedant-gupta/TinyLM/README.md

 **Output**:
 ```
 Once upon a time there was a little girl named Lucy.
-She was three years old and loved to explore.
-One day, she went to the park with her mom.
+She was three years old and loved to explore the world around her.
+One day, Lucy was walking in the park when she saw a big, red ball.
+She wanted to play with it, so she ran over to it.

-At the park, Lucy saw a big tree with lots of leaves.
-She wanted to climb it, so she asked her mom if she could.
-Her mom said yes and Lucy started to climb.

-As she climbed higher and higher, she noticed something strange.
-It was a big, round, green caterpillar!
-Lucy was so excited and wanted to pick it up.

-She reached out and grabbed the caterpillar.
-But then, the caterpillar started to move!
-Lucy was so surprised and started to cry.

-Her mom came over and said, "Don't worry, Lucy.
-I'll help you."
-She took the caterpillar home and put it in a jar.

-Lucy was so happy to have a new friend.
-She hugged her mom and said, "Thank you for helping me!"
+"What is this?"
+Lucy asked.

+"It's a ball," said a friendly voice.\nLucy looked around and saw a little boy.
+He was wearing a blue shirt and had a big smile on his face.

+"Can I play with you?"
+Lucy asked.\nThe little boy nodded and they started to play together.
+They had so much fun that they didn't notice the time passing by.
+Suddenly, the ball started to roll away.
+Lucy and the little boy ran after it, but it was too fast.

+"Let's catch it!"
+Lucy said.

+They ran and ran until they finally caught the ball.

+"That was so much fun!" said the little boy.

+"Yes, it was!" said Lucy.\nThey both smiled and hugged each other.
+Then they went back to playing with the ball, happy to have made a new friend.
 ```

 A sample checkpoint can be found in `saved_checkpoints` and a file showing the progression of text generation capabilities during training can be found in `data/`.